Matt Ryan Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Season Stats

+- Ryan has 1,332 passing yards (266.4 ypg) to lead Atlanta, completing 69.1% of his throws and recording 10 touchdown passes with three interceptions this season.

-- He's also rushed seven times for 26 yards, averaging 5.2 yards per game.
+- He's also figured in the ground game, with 26 rushing yards (5.2 ypg) on seven carries.

-- The Falcons have called a pass in 62.7% of their plays from scrimmage this year while running the ball 37.3% of the time.
+- The Falcons have thrown the ball in 62.7% of their plays from scrimmage this year while running the ball 37.3% of the time.
 This offensive attack ranks 28th in the NFL in points scored.

 - Ryan has attempted 34 of his 204 passes in the red zone, accounting for 69.4% of his team's red zone plays.